Skip to main content

 Filleting

 The filleting at sea of all fish with a size limit, or any species of flatfish, is prohibited except for summer flounder; see Summer Flounder, State Size & Possession Limits.
 Anglers shall possess no parts of any fish caught on a previous fishing trip.
-Party boats may fillet fish at sea if they obtain a Special Fillet Permit available from Fish and Wildlife’s Marine Resources Administration.
+Party boats may fillet fish at sea if they obtain a Special Fillet Permit available from NJDEP Fish & Wildlife’s Marine Resources Administration.

 Fish Measurement